hany606/hany606.github.io/index.md

 <!-- 4th-year Computer Science (Robotics track) bachelor student at [Innopolis University](https://innopolis.university/en/). -->

 Originally, I am from Egypt 🇪🇬 and currently I am located in Daejeon, South Korea.
+In 2022, I have finished my Bachelor in Computer Science with a specialization in robotics from Innopolis University.

 <!-- (https://innopolis.com/en/) to study my bachelor degree. -->